-- 4. Any ten persons who may be any combination of voters or real property owners within a municipality listed in (2.) above who, by signed petition to the DRB, the plan or Bylaw of which is at issue in any appeal brought under these regulations, allege that any relief requested by a person under this section, if granted, will not be in accordance with the policies, purposes or terms of the plan or Bylaw of that municipality.
-This petition to the DRB must designate one person to serve as the representative of the petitioners regarding all matters related to the appeal; and - 5.
-Any department and administrative subdivision of the state of Vermont owning property or any interest in property a municipality listed in (2.) above, and the Vermont Agency of Commerce and Community Development.

-(C) Notice of Appeal.
-A notice of appeal filed under this section shall be in writing and include the following information, in accordance with 24 V.S.A. §4466.

-- 1. The name and address of the appellant, - 2.
+- 4. Any 20 persons who may be any combination of voters, residents or real property owners within a municipality listed in §5.7(B)(2) who, by signed petition to the DRB of the Town of Greensboro, the Town plan or Bylaw of which is at issue in any appeal brought under these regulations, allege that any relief requested by a person under this section, if granted, will not be in accordance with the policies, purposes or terms of the Town plan or Bylaw of Greensboro.
+This petition to the DRB must designate one person to serve as the representative of the petitioners regarding all matters related to the appeal.
+For the purposes of this subdivision, an appeal shall not include the character of the area affected if the project has a residential component that includes affordable housing; and - 5.
+Any department and administrative subdivision of the state of Vermont owning property or any interest in property a municipality listed in §5.7(B)(2) above, and the Vermont Agency of Commerce and Community Development. - (C) Notice of Appeal.
+A notice of appeal filed under this section shall be in writing and include the following information, in accordance with 24 V.S.A. §4466. - 1.
+The name and address of the appellant, - 2.
 A brief description of the property with respect to which the appeal is taken, - 3.
 A reference to applicable provisions of these regulations, - 4.
 The relief requested by the appellant, including any request for a variance from one or more provisions of these regulations, and - 5.
-The alleged grounds why such relief is believed proper under the circumstances.

-(D) Appeals to Environmental Court.
+The alleged grounds why such relief is believed proper under the circumstances. - (D) Appeals to Environmental Court.
 In accordance with 24 V.S.A. §4471, an interested person who has participated in a regulatory proceeding of the Development Review Board (DRB) may appeal a decision rendered, within 30 days of such decision, to the Vermont Environmental Court.
-Appeals to Environmental Court shall also meet the following requirements:

-- 1. "Participation" in a DRB proceeding shall consist of offering, through oral or written testimony, evidence of a statement of concern related to the subject of the proceeding. - 2.
+Appeals to Environmental Court shall also meet the following requirements: - 1.
+"Participation" in a DRB proceeding shall consist of offering, through oral or written testimony, evidence of a statement of concern related to the subject of the proceeding. - 2.
 Within 30 days following the date of decision rendered by the DRB, notice of the appeal shall be filed by certified mail, with fees, to the Environmental Court, and by mailing a copy to the Administrative Officer (AO) who shall supply a list of interested persons to the appellant within five working days.
 Upon receipt of the list of interested persons, the appellant shall, by certified mail, provide a copy of the notice of appeal to every interested person.
 If any one or more of those persons are not then parties to the appeal, upon motion they shall be granted leave by the court to intervene.